 How Will Self-Driving Vehicles Impact the Car Rental Industry?

+As it stands, automatic vehicles are still the most popular type of car among consumers.
+These feature an automatic transmission that makes shifting easier for drivers.
+Now, imagine a world where your car truly does everything for you.
 Technology for self-driving vehicles is no longer a future consideration.
 Vehicles with ever developing means of self-navigation are already on the road and in use by private drivers.
 Given their current availability, with ongoing improvements and their possible application to car-sharing and other transportation services, how will these conditions affect the current state of car rental agencies?

 Rental contracts need to account for accident damage, vandalism, and theft, so safety is a top concern when considering autonomous vehicles.
 While autonomous cars are a recent technology, data does support the suggestion that computer-driven cars are less prone to accidents than people.
 Where human attention can be swayed and tiredness can set in, computers are designed to be consistently aware.
 This can either help or hinder, as humans can make judgement calls computers cannot.
 As it is, human error is still a concern, as 90 percent of accidents are attributed to it.
 Given autonomous cars could eliminate human error, they may be a legitimate consideration for rental centers in the future.